cristivasile/Prospect_Auto_Website/README.md

 ## Summary
 Mock commercial website of a used car dealership chain 'Prospect Auto'.
-Backend is built with .NET (C#) and Frontend is built with Angular and is hosted on GitHub.io.
+Backend is built with .NET (C#) and Frontend is built with Angular.

 ## Features
 - Secure authentication using JWT